-After the end of this module the students will be able to:
+After the end of this module the students will:

-- Understand the loads distributed to the human body during the performance of sports activities and to interpret their contribution to the development and creation of athletic injuries. - Know in detail the types and tissue healing procedures of sports injuries - Recognize the aetiological factors of sports injuries and apply evidence-based practice techniques for their prevention - Implement successfully documented first aid techniques and acute intervention techniques in sports injuries. - Understand and perform reliable clinical techniques for the evaluation of sports injuries through laboratory examinations and functional - Understand the functional value of the taping methods in sports (elastic bandages, inelastic adhesive tapes, kinesiotaping) - Design and implement evidence-based prevention programs for all types of athletic injuries (muscles, ligaments, tendons, osteochondritis, nerves, etc.) - To design and successfully implement documented physiotherapy programs for all types of athletic injuries (muscles, ligaments, tendons, nerves, etc.) at all stages of their rehabilitation. - Implement effective post-operative rehabilitation programs in cases of arthroscopic correction of articular pathologies in athletes - Understand the value and contribution of hydrotherapy and know how to apply hydrotherapy programs in sports injuries rehabilitation - Integrate the theoretical knowledge into everyday clinical practice in professional and amateur groups and athletes.
+- be able to understand the loads distributed to the human body during the performance of sports activities and to interpret their contribution to the development and creation of athletic injuries. - Present specialized knowledge of the types and tissue healing procedures of sports injuries - Have the ability to recognize the aetiological factors of sports injuries and apply evidencebased practice techniques for their prevention - Have the skills to implement successfully documented first aid techniques and acute intervention techniques in sports injuries. - Have gained the understanding how to perform reliable clinical techniques for the evaluation of sports injuries through laboratory examinations and functional - Have obtained an great understanding of the functional value of the taping methods in sports (elastic bandages, inelastic adhesive tapes, kinesiotaping) - Have the skills to design and implement evidence-based prevention programs for all types of athletic injuries (muscles, ligaments, tendons, osteochondritis, nerves, etc.) - Have the ability to design and successfully implement documented physiotherapy programs for all types of athletic injuries (muscles, ligaments, tendons, nerves, etc.) at all stages of their rehabilitation. - Have gained the competency to implement effective post-operative rehabilitation programs in cases of arthroscopic correction of articular pathologies in athletes - Be able to understand the value and contribution of hydrotherapy and know how to apply hydrotherapy programs in sports injuries rehabilitation - Have the skills to integrate the theoretical knowledge into everyday clinical practice in professional and amateur groups and athletes.